Maritime archaeology

 The market leader in the Netherlands since 2006

-Maritime archaeology is not only essential for governments and local authorities to monitor our cultural heritage but it is very often a mandatory step prior to carrying out any subsea construction activities.
+Maritime archaeology is essential for governments and local authorities to monitor our cultural heritage, and is often a mandatory prior to carrying out subsea construction activities.
+Our experienced team of archaeologists and geologists work to ensure that preparatory research is conducted efficiently and responsibly, allowing clients' projects to proceed on schedule.

 Impact assessments for the offshore industry